 You’ve worked practically nonstop since starting your business to get to where you are today.
 The sacrifices you’ve made—sacrifices to your social life, mental well-being, and most likely your physical health—have been difficult, but they were totally worth it, right?
 If given a choice, most business owners would want to protect the product of their labor in the event that something happens to them.
-To do that, you need a business succession plan.

 As you no doubt already know, there are a few different ways to structure your business.
 If you don’t have a business succession plan, your business structure will determine what happens when you pass away: